I’m going to tell you EVERYTHING you need to know about lucid dreams.

 Is It Addictive?

 It can be, and it’s one of the few side effects of lucid dreams, but not in the same way that a drug would be.
-You’ll enjoy doing it, and you may start to become middy obsessed with the concept of controlling your dreams after you’ve done it a few times, but after a while it will be like any other part of your life.
+You’ll enjoy it, and you may start to become middy obsessed with the concept of controlling your dreams after you’ve done it a few times, but after a while it will be like any other part of your life.

-How Do I Stop Lucid Dreaming?
+How Do I STOP Lucid Dreaming?